fastoch/Bash-Scripting-Fundamentals/README.md

 >[!warning]
 >Note that overriding the shell interpreter is not recommended, as it may lead to unexpected behavior.
->But it might prevent you from being constantly switching between your usual shell (fish, zsh, ...) and bash.
+>This is handy if you don't want to be constantly switching between your usual shell (fish, zsh, ...) and bash.

 # How to run a Bash script in Linux (part 2 of 39)